evanmurray99/evanmurray99.github.io/README.md

 #### Why is my resume not showing up?

 GitHub takes some time to build and deploy static sites.
 Wait a few minutes and your resume will appear.
 If your resume is still not showing up make a commit to your repository to force GitHub to rebuild and redeploy the static site.
-You can check on the deployment status by clicking on the `Enviroments` tab on the right hand side of the repository half way done the page.
+You can check on the deployment status by clicking on the `Enviroments` tab half way down on the right hand site of the repository the page.

 ![](deploymentStatus)